Dana L. Harrison

 When she isn’t working, Amy enjoys teaching classes at the university, doing yoga and cooking vegan dishes, and exploring Indianapolis on her bicycle.

 Graham Melendez is inspired by powerful motivation to make life better for immigrants in Indianapolis.
-As the Client Integration Coordinator, his priorities include building relationships with community partners.
+As the Community Impact Coordinator, his priorities include building relationships with community partners.
 These partners then become resources for immigrants – resources to better navigate a smooth transition into their Indianapolis communities.
 When Graham decided to become a Natural Helper volunteer for IWC in 2017, he did so in order to help people.
 In turn, this experience provided him the skills needed for him to step into his permanent role at the center.

 Graham moved to the United States from Peru when he was eight-years-old.
 His experience has promoted an acute awareness of the unique journey and circumstances for immigrant children, and he notes that there is an admirable resiliency to immigrant children.